kstenschke/xmchord/README.md

 Running `xmchord listDevices` or `xmchord l` lists paths of available devices.
 This is helpful when wanting to use a different than the default keyboard.

+### Command: `printPreferences`

+Running `xmchord printPreferences` or `xmchord p` outputs xmchord's preferences if given, or a respective info if not.

 ### Command: `reset`